Fischer-Jessica/earwyrm-pipeline/README.md

 - If you're using a version **prior to** commit [ebce5a1](https://github.com/Fischer-Jessica/earwyrm-pipeline/commit/ebce5a1b7ca439a2a9e0b12b0b4046da7d4158a9), make sure that the `OUTPUT_PATH` in your `.env` file includes the **full filename** (e.g., `output.wav`), as shown in the `.env.example` file from that version.
   - This is no longer required because the `OUTPUT_PATH` now refers to a **directory**, and the MP3 filename is automatically derived from the EPUB file name.
 - Avoid spaces or special characters in file or folder names as this may lead to unexpected behavior or errors during processing.
+- The chapter end markers are synthesized using the voice of the opposite gender to the main narration voice.
+This is intentional and serves to make chapter boundaries more distinguishable during playback.